gigachad80/Hunter-Kit-AI-/README.md

 - Then choose the module and tools as you want

 > [!NOTE]
 > For Customisation : edit config.py prompt , or you can use config generator.py to generate custom prompts.
-For integrating your own custom tools and how to edit config.py , read this [Documentation]() ( will write Docs later )
+For integrating your own custom tools and how to edit config.py , read this [Documentation](https://github.com/gigachad80/Hunter-Kit-AI-/wiki/Custom-Tool-Integration-&-Custom-Prompt-Support) ( in progress )

 ### 💫 Features  :